YoAhdi/YoAhdi/README.md

 ## Hi there 👋

 Hi, I'm Ahad, im an Aspiring Software Engineer from the Los Angeles Metropolitan Area.
-Some of my professional skills are in C++, Java, Python, HTML, Swift, Svelte and CSS.
+Some of my professional skills are in C++, Java, Python, HTML, Swift, SQL, Svelte and CSS.

 - 🔭 I’m currently working on my Bachelors Degree education in Computer Science.
 Am also currently a Software Engineering Intern at a Software Company.
 - 🌱 I’m currently learning Upper Division CS courses.